zacniewski/Merging-pdfs/README.md

   * We have few groups of pdf documents.
 Every group has the same prefix (before `_`) and differs only with number after `_`,

+  * Every group is outlined in the separate rectangle,

   * Some documents are single documents - they don't have any number, or they have unique name and single number after `_`,

   * The `pdfs` directory contains all the documents, and this name is hardcoded in the last line of the script,